The City Beautiful (novel)

-The City Beautiful is a young adult, historical fantasy novel by Aden Polydoros, about a gay Jewish teenager in 19th century Chicago who is possessed by a dybbuk seeking revenge for its murder.
+The City Beautiful is a young adult, historical fantasy novel by Aden Polydoros, about a gay Jewish teenager in 19th-century Chicago who is possessed by a dybbuk seeking revenge for its murder.
 The novel won the Sydney Taylor Book Award, and was nominated for the National Jewish Book Award, the Lambda Literary Award, and the World Fantasy Award.

 Background and development

 Polydoros was inspired to write The City Beautiful after reading an article about real-life serial-killer H. H. Holmes.
 He wrote the novel as part of an independent study in his undergraduate degree.

 Synopsis

-The novel follows Alter Rosen a 17-year-old Romanian Jewish immigrant in Chicago in 1893, who works at a Yiddish newspaper to pay his family's passage from Europe.
+The novel follows Alter Rosen, a 17-year-old Romanian Jewish immigrant in Chicago in 1893.
+Alter works at a Yiddish newspaper to pay his family's passage from Europe.
 He avoided death as an infant but believes he curses the people around him to die, including his father.
 He is in love with his roommate, Yakov Kogan.
 When Yakov is found dead at the Chicago World's Fair, Alter becomes suspicious that he was murdered, one in a string of disappeared Jewish boys.

 Alter helps to prepare Yakov's body for burial but falls into the ritual bath and has a vision that their bodies fuse together.
 Alter begins to have visions and hallucinations that parallel Yakov's experiences (like feeling pain where Yakov was injured) and sometimes loses control of his actions.

 Alter is joined in his investigation of the disappearances by his neighbour Raizel Ackermann and his old friend Frankie Portnoy, who both also know missing or dead boys.
-Frankie is a thief and Alter used to be in his gang, but left after witnessing Frankie violently beat a man.
-Frankie now fights illegal boxing matches, but faces antisemitism from his wealthy patrons.
+Frankie leads a gang of young thieves, which Alter left after witnessing Frankie beat up a man.
+Frankie is now also a boxer, but faces antisemitism from his wealthy patrons.
 Although Alter dislikes Frankie's work, the two become close again.
 Alter struggles with his attraction to Frankie, at one point kissing him and later denying it meant anything.

-Alter, Frankie and Raizel investigate at a club that idolises serial killers, invited by Frankie's patron, Whitby.
+Alter, Frankie, and Raizel investigate at a club that idolises serial killers, invited by Frankie's patron, Whitby.
 Whitby introduces them to his friend Gregory, who has a tattoo of a dragon on his arm.
 They find no leads, but Alter starts uncontrollably raving about dead Jewish boys in Europe.
 With his visions becoming more intense, Alter confesses to Frankie about it.
 Frankie suggests Alter is possessed by Yakov's dybbuk and takes him for an exorcism.
 Although the possession will eventually kill him, Alter refuses the exorcism, fearing it will destroy both Yakov and himself.
 Instead, he plans to end the possession by killing Yakov's murderer.